 - Use time-series of climate and fishery infrastructure development to determine when, at age or in years, growth conditions change

-Social-ecological diversity and resilience in changing fisheries
+Social-ecological resilience in changing fisheries

 Fisheries are complex social-ecological interactions between people and nature, and they provide subsistence, cultural, and leisure opportunities for billions of people.
 Many fisheries are collapsing from overfishing and ecosystem changes, yet some fisheries remain resilient to these threats.
 Biodiversity may help foster resilience via the ‘portfolio effect’, analogous to how financial managers select portfolios composed of diverse assets to stabilize their returns.
 Hence, fisheries with high diversity (some populations ‘boom’ when others ‘bust’) appear more stable than fisheries with low diversity (populations ‘boom’ or ‘bust’ at the same time).
 However, fisheries are also diverse socio-culturally, yet current research exploring fishery portfolio effects has ignored these human dimensions.
 This research aims to illuminate the processes that underpin resilience in one complex social-ecological systems by integrating diversity in biological and social processes to understand how interactions between these dimensions contribute to the stability and resilience of fisheries.
 To answer this, we will first contrast the contributions of diverse people and their behaviours with fish biodiversity in a theoretical model.
 As not all fisheries have high biodiversity to conserve, these results can be used to determine how social-ecological diversity drives portfolio effects, and whether fishery managers can increase social well-being to manage for resilience.